ciwolsey/arp-scan/README.md

 ## Label Support

-Create a `labels.txt` file in the same directory as the executable with the following format:
+Create a `mappings.txt` file in the same directory as the executable with the following format:
 ```
 MAC_ADDRESS=LABEL=HOSTNAME
 ```